- Our staff

 SERENA EVANS Operations Director

 To be perfectly honest, our company would have folded long ago without Serena as she keeps everything afloat and everyone in check.
 She arranges the training, deals with the finances and rules us all with a rod of iron but a heart of gold.
+And the only member of staff to have a personal P.A.

 The photo on the right shows the day she passed her own bike test about 64 years ago, the photo on the left looking into the Grand Canyon on one of the many overseas trips she has helped arrange.